-The recipe that made it win an important mixology prize – the Coaster 2017 for Best Bar in a Restaurant in Portugal and the same title, in 2019, at Lisbon Bar Show Awards – doesn’t only involve spirits, juices, bitters, gums and broths.
+The recipe that made it win important mixology prizes – the Coaster 2017 for Best Bar in a Restaurant in Portugal and the same title, in 2019, at Lisbon Bar Show Awards – doesn’t only involve spirits, juices, bitters, gums and broths.
 The formula that makes the success of this bar, identified in 2014 by the prestigious Monocle magazine as the perfect place to have a drink at the end of a day in Lisbon, is made of flesh and bone, blood, sweat and laughter (and ok, a few tears too).

 Drinks to be eaten

 In the months leading up to the opening of the restaurant, in September 2010, it was the British Dave Palethorpe, from Cinco Lounge bar, who created the first cocktail menu and formed the team who would be in charge of the counter in the number 9 of Largo da Trindade.
 But, quickly, our bar, this bar, freed itself from the “father” and, in its cry for independence, became a staple of the restaurant and one of the reasons Monocle chose Bistro 100 Maneiras for world number one at Monocle Restaurant Awards 2017 (and third in 2018!).